 This triggered our move to Azure DevOps – but without good pipelines, that might have resulted in similar difficulties.
 By providing composable and easy-to-use stage templates however, we have made Azure DevOps a more accessible and powerful tool for funda's developers.
 Because these templates reduce stream-aligned teams’ cognitive load, more of their development capacity can be directed towards building new features.

 In the future, we will continue to improve our templates based on feedback and changing requirements.
-In the short term, there is also going to be a project to overhaul our Helm charts, so that they will follow the same principles of composability and ease of use.
+For instance, there has recently been an additional project to overhaul our Helm charts, so that they are more maintainable and easier to use.